Skip to content

 7. What if the bullying is severe?

+Schools and organizations should act immediately when harm is significant—even if it’s the first known occurrence.
 Even one incident can be serious enough to require immediate intervention if it involves:

 • Physical assault or credible threats of harm